vaquerizaslab/fanc/fanc-doc/fanc-executable/fanc_basic.rst

 ===========

 ``fanc`` uses subcommands to run all of its analyses.
-The ``fanc`` command itself can be used to get an overview of available subcommands, to print the current Kai-C version, or to set logging and notification parameters that affect all subcommands.
+The ``fanc`` command itself can be used to get an overview of available subcommands, to print the current FAN-C version, or to set logging and notification parameters that affect all subcommands.

 ********